Nymphomaniac (film): Reception

 When the complete Director's Cut had its general release world premiere in Copenhagen on 10 September 2014, major Danish critics gave it high ratings.
 In spite of this, the Director's Cut sold only 3,494 tickets in Danish cinemas.

 Accolades

 Home media

 Nymphomaniac was released both together (in a two-disc set) and separately via DVD and Blu-ray in the United States on 8 July 2014.
 Director's Cut was made available in the US on both home media formats on 25 November 2014.
-In December 2014, the Director's Cut was released on Netflix, where the theatrical versions were already streaming.